 Should you require assistance, local 24/7 telephone support will also be available throughout your trip.

 On this tour a 21 speed light aluminium frame Cannondale hybrid bike with disc brakes is included in the trip cost.
-You can also upgrade to a Lynskey Cooper Titanium cross road bike (with wider tyres than a standard road bike).
+You can upgrade to a Cannondale Synapse Carbon Ultegra SE cross road bike (with wider tyres than a standard road bike).
 Each bike comes with a handlebar bag for your personal possessions and a water bottle.
 Helmets are included, although we recommend bringing your own as it's likely to be a better fit.

-If you would prefer to bring your own bicycle please ensure it is thoroughly serviced and is an appropriate road bike.
+If you would prefer to bring your own bicycle please ensure it is thoroughly serviced and is an appropriate road or hybrid bike.

 If you do intend to bring your own bike, please do let us know at the time of booking as extra transfer arrangements may be required for any large bike cases/boxes.